NKayla/save-load-microservice/README.md

 ## Autosave
 Autosave used in game to save at checkpoints.
 Method: POST
-- Autosave is controleld by the game client.
+- Autosave is controlled by the game client.
-- Normal http request to save.
+- Normal http request.